fbpx

 Tags: Biblical Truth Disciplemakers Discipleship Good News

 The Bible is the story of God’s redeeming work in human history.
-The main focus is God’s plan of salvation found in Jesus Christ, designed to redeem us and all of creation.
-The Bible is the Word of God which is used by the Holy Spirit to convict us of sin, lead us to salvation, and teach us how to follow Jesus in daily life.
+The main focus is God’s plan of salvation through Jesus Christ, designed to redeem us and all of creation.
+In fact, the life and teachings of Jesus are central to shaping our interpretation of passages that are difficult or not easily understood.
+So, biblical truth convicts us of sin, leads us to salvation, and teaches us how to follow Jesus in daily life.

 We can explore biblical truth by understanding:

-It is helpful, however, to allow the words of Jesus to guide our understanding of the rest of the story; the life and teachings of Jesus can shape our interpretation of passages that are difficult or not easily understood.
+It is helpful to allow the words of Jesus to guide our understanding of the rest of the story.
+In fact, the life and teachings of Jesus can shape our interpretation of passages that are difficult or not easily understood.
 For instance, after the resurrection, two disciples were walking on the Road to Emmaus.
 Jesus joined them and gave them a lesson on how to interpret His own death and resurrection.
 He told them that the entire Old Testament had pointed to Him.
 Christ revealed that His teachings will help us interpret both the Old Testament and New Testament more accurately.

 He said to them, ‘How foolish you are, and how slow to believe all that the prophets have spoken!
 Did not the Messiah have to suffer these things and then enter his glory?’
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself”. – Luke 24:25-27